Wrongful Death Attorney with Offices in Morristown and Newton, NJ

 At the end of the day, our Rockaway wrongful death personal injury attorney will pursue all means necessary to seek full and fair damages for our clients.
 Wrongful death personal injury claims differ slightly from standard personal injury claims regarding what damages are potentially rewarded.
 This is due to the fact that damages are meant to care for victims’ families rather than a victim going through a recovery process.

-In New Jersey, all of the following may be recovering via a wrongful death personal injury claim:
+In New Jersey, all of the following may be recovered via a wrongful death personal injury claim:

 - Compensation for loss of financial support including considerations for lost wages and other financial losses